 For parties who want their lawyers to be involved in negotiating a settlement, but would like them to work cooperatively, Collaborative Law is an effective alternative to the traditional negotiations.
 At the beginning of the collaborative process, the parties and their lawyers sign a Participation Agreement committing to negotiating in good faith and agreeing that the Collaborative lawyers will be disqualified from acting if the matter goes to court.
 The purpose of this disqualification clause is to prevent either side from using the threat of court proceedings as a negotiation tactic.

 In the Collaborative process, the family law issues are typically resolved through a series of settlement meetings during which the clients and the lawyers work to identify each person’s priorities and interests and generate options to meet their needs.
 Negotiations may also include the participation of neutral professionals like financial or child specialists hired jointly by the parties.
 Terms agreed upon in negotiations are then incorporated into a legally binding Agreement, and the parties file a joint petition for divorce with the Court.

 To discuss these alternatives, and whether or not any of them are right for you, call us.
 We can help.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.